Keizaal/Keizaal/index.md

 ### [Adamant - A Perk Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/30191)
 ![](https://staticdelivery.nexusmods.com/mods/1704/images/30191/30191-1572896988-939425731.png)

 Adamant is Keizaal's perk overhaul and it aims to expand the perk trees and over some fun new playstyles without growing too bloated and straying away from the feel of the Vanilla system.
 Every tree has been given a proper facelift and a lot of the new perks push you to try new and interesting things.
+Whether it be a shout-based or puglist character, Adamant has tons of new builds for you to try!

 ### [Blade and Blunt - A Combat Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/34549)
 ![](https://staticdelivery.nexusmods.com/mods/1704/images/34549/34549-1586478221-885699905.png)